-Remnants of a collapsed temple in Goa Gajah, Bali
+Remnants of religion in Goa Gajah, Bali temples.

 Although Indonesia is predominantly Muslim, 93% of Balinese people practice Hinduism and the island is packed with luscious and lovely Hindu temples (pura) in all shapes and sizes.